Creating A Legacy Begins With Planning

 “I give to Northwest Osteopathic Medical Foundation (93-0882138), whose current mailing address is 273 N. Grant St., Canby, OR 97013, one percent (1%) of my residual estate to be placed in its General Endowment Fund and held in perpetuity.
 The return on this endowment is to be used as the Board of Directors of Northwest Osteopathic Medical Foundation shall determine.”

-Gifts of Insurance
+Charitable Gifts with Life Insurance

 There are several ways to use life insurance as a way to provide a substantial legacy to the Foundation.
 (LINK here for more information.)

 Each of these methods has different income and estate tax considerations and your specific situation will determine what legacy gift would be best for you.
 Consult with your insurance agent and tax advisor.